MathurUtkarsh/Video-Captioning-Using-LSTM-and-Keras/README.md

 <h2 id="FutureDevelopment">Future Development</h2>
 <ul>
- <li> Adding attention blocks and pretrained embeddding like glove so that the model understands sentences better</li>
+ <li>Integrating attention blocks and pretrained embeddings (e.g., GloVe) to enhance the model's comprehension of sentences.</li>
- <li> Using other pretrained models to extract features specially ones made for understanding videos like I3D</li>
- <li> Right now the model uses only 80 frames improvements need to be made so that it can work even for longer videos</li>
- <li> Adding a UI to the project</li>
+ <li>Exploring the use of other pretrained models, such as I3D, specifically designed for video understanding, to improve feature extraction.</li>
+ <li>Expanding the model's capability to handle longer videos, as it currently supports only 80 frames.</li>
+ <li>Incorporating a user interface (UI) into the project for a more user-friendly experience.</li>
+ <li>Using Chat-GPT API provided by Open-AI to get more creative and compelling captions.
 </ul>

  <h2 id="References">References</h2>